If Your Period Seems Watery, This Might Be Why

 You have another health condition

-A watery period can also be a sign of issues including a fallopian tumor or ovarian tumor.
+A watery period can also be a sign of issues including a fallopian tumour or ovarian tumour.
 Other potential symptoms to watch for include frequent bloating, abdominal, or pelvic pain.

 While there are many possible explanations for thin menstrual blood, if you’re at all concerned or curious, it’s always a good idea to visit a doctor, who can better evaluate your symptoms.